gregsaun/BearExxa-V2/README.md

 ## Features

   - Compatible with stock Prusa MK2.5(S, S+) and MK3(S, S+) hardware as well as Bear frame
-  - High print quality by solving both repetitive and inconsistent extrusion artifacts
+  - High print quality by solving both repetitive and random extrusion artifacts
   - High torque and cold extruder motor for the best reliability and print quality in all conditions
   - Light print head without compromising features
-  - Filament sensor
+  - Built in filament sensor
   - Very concentric extruder gearing
   - Stiffer X axis
-  - Easy belt tensioning system
+  - Efficient belt tensioning system
   - E3D Revo hotend with quick swap nozzles
   - Support multicolour printing (MMU or ERCF)
   - Extremely easy and quick to service
   - Optimized for high reliability
   - Improved cable management
   - Strong focus on safety with CE compliant hardware and careful testing
-  - Designed to be easily assembled.
-No special tool or adjustment required
+  - Easy to assemble, no special tool or adjustment required
   - Detailed assembly guide and documentation
   - Fully open source

-:arrow_right: [Read the detailed Design Goals](doc/design_goals.md) to understand how we engineered those features.
+:arrow_right: [Read our detailed Design Goals](doc/design_goals.md) to understand how we engineered those features.

 ## Disclaimer